 Of course, this short tease doesn't mean that Crytek are working on a new Crysis game or that we'll get anything Crysis-related in the near future.
 It's simply a nice way to show the power of CryEngine and possibly a small tribute to the beloved game.

 As for the rest of the trailer, it features Crytek's latest game - Hunt: Showdown - and some nice realtime volumetric fog, fully dynamic lightning, vegetation touch bending, mesh and terrain blending and more.
-CryEngine 5.6 certainly looks like a nice tool and it's also free so if game development is your thing, you can download it from the official website .
+CryEngine 5.6 certainly looks like a nice tool and it's also free so if game development is your thing, you can download it from .